lindymckee/HagfishTranscriptomics/README.md

 Step 2: Map reads to transcriptome Paired-end reads from 4 barbel samples, 3 skin samples, and 3 slime gland samples will be mapped onto the transcriptome using Salmon.

-Step 3: Measure gene expression based on read coverage TBD
+Step 3: Measure gene expression based on read coverage.
+Download mapping directory and upload to R. Analyze differential gene expression using EdgeR.

 Step 4: Identify the genes that are differentially expressed BLAST search of nucleotide sequences identified in step 3